Serial-Comma/obsidian-notes/H1 Economics/Effects of Price elasticity on consumer expenditure.md

 # Effects of price elasticity on consumer expenditure

-In the absence of taxes and subsidies, CE = P × Q
+In the absence of taxes and subsidies, CE = PR= P × Q

 ## Price elasticity of demand
 - Price inelastic -> Decrease in price causes less than proportionate increase in Quantity demanded -> P↓ > Q↑ -> CE ↓